nodebasedexchange/naturanaturans/README.md

 Using [ImageTheming](https://github.com/daniel-seiler/ImageTheming) & the `.sh` Base16 colors file to generate wallpapers from Creative Commons licensed images in 4K for downloading & 1080p for Github previews.

+Using Images from the Creative Commons Library [OpenVerse](https://openverse.org/)

 `the path to a config file, e.g. \"../.config/colors\" or\n +`

 # Shape Symmetry: